duplicati/duplicati/Duplicati/Server/webroot/angular/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+There is a proxy configured to forward Duplicati api calls to `http://localhost:8300/` (can be changed in `src/proxy.conf.json`).

 ## Code scaffolding